Full Counting Statistics of Yu-Shiba-Rusinov Bound States: Single-impurity YSR junctions: Superconducting tip

 where $P_n^\sigma(E,V)$ corresponds to the probability of transferring $n$ charges across the junction for spin $\sigma$ and $E$ is the Floquet energy.
 Notice that the main difference with respect to Eq.~(\ref{Action_NS}) is the fact that $n$ now runs from $-\infty$ to $\infty$ due to the occurrence of MARs and we integrate over a finite energy range.
 Again, from the knowledge of the probabilities $P_n^\sigma(E,V)$ we can easily compute the current and the noise, which are given by the standard formulas of a multinomial distribution

 We begin by analyzing the impact of the broadening or lifetime of the YSR states on the different transport properties.
 For this purpose, we choose the following system parameters: $\Gamma_{\mathrm{S}} = 100\Delta,\ J = 80\Delta, \ U = 60\Delta, \Gamma_{\mathrm{t}} = 5\Delta$, $\eta_{\rm t} = 0.001\Delta$ and assume zero temperature.
 With these parameters the junction has a normal-state conductance of $G_{\rm N} = 0.12G_0$ and the corresponding YSR energy given by Eq.~(\ref{eq-YSR1}) is $\epsilon_{\rm YSR} = 0.41\Delta$.
 Figure~\ref{fig-SS1} displays the conductance, shot noise, and Fano factor for these parameters and different values of the Dynes parameter of the substrate $\eta_{\rm S}$.
 Notice that the conductance exhibits a very rich subgap structure due to the occurrence of MARs.
 In any case, the most visible conductance peaks appear at $eV = \pm (\Delta + \epsilon_{\mathrm{YSR}})$, which as we show below are due to both single-quasiparticle tunneling and the lowest-order resonant Andreev reflection.
 Notice also that the conductance depends on the bias polarity because we are dealing with a situation with electron-hole asymmetry ($U=60\Delta$).
 The additional conductance peaks appear at $eV = \pm 2\Delta/n$, which are due to conventional (non-resonant) Andreev reflections, and at $eV = \pm (\Delta + \epsilon_{\mathrm{YSR}})/n$, whose origin will be discussed below.
 Overall, the role of the Dynes' parameter is to determine the width and the height of all these conductance peaks, as expected.
 On the other hand, the shot noise exhibits steps at the voltages at which the conductance peaks appear and these steps are progressively more pronounced as $\eta_{\rm S}$ decreases, see Fig.~\ref{fig-SS1}(b).
 Again, this parameter has a strong impact in the Fano factor, see Fig.~\ref{fig-SS1}(c), which now exhibits super-Poissonian values well above 2 as $\eta_{\rm S}$ decreases.
 This is obviously a signature of the occurrence of MARs.
 It is also important to notice that the Fano factor does not exhibit integer values inside the gap, as it occurs in the absence of in-gap states \cite{Cuevas1999,Cron2001}, which suggests that no tunneling process completely dominates the transport at any subgap voltage.
+Let us also say that we do not report the results at very low bias because the current becomes exceedingly small and it is not measurable in practice.